devpro/cloud-native-samples/logzio-jaeger-dotnet/README.md

 ---------- | --------- | ---------------------------- | -------
 ActivitySource | System.Diagnostics | [Tracer](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#tracer) | The tracer is responsible for creating Spans
 Activity | System.Diagnostics | [Span](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/trace/api.md#span) | A Span represents a single operation within a trace.
 Spans can be nested to form a trace tree.
 Each trace contains a root span, which typically describes the entire operation and, optionally, one or more sub-spans for its sub-operations

+Know more by looking at the CNCF webinar: [Fundamentals of OpenTelemetry](https://www.cncf.io/webinars/fundamentals-of-opentelemetry/).

 ### Documentation